Prayag11-code/Smoke-Detector-with-RGB/README.md

 This project is to detect smoke levels using an MQ-2 smoke sensor and provide visual and auditory alerts based on the detected smoke concentration.

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6NzM1NCwicHVyIjoiYmxvYl9pZCJ9fQ==--d14ae88fdf1666034c91dd0607a6c722cdba57a8/image.png)

+This Arduino code is for a smoke detection system that uses a smoke sensor, a buzzer, and an RGB LED to show air quality levels.
+The smoke sensor connects to analog pin A0.
+The buzzer and red, green, and blue LEDs connect to digital pins 8, 9, 10, and 11.
+During setup, the system calibrates the smoke sensor by averaging 100 readings to find a threshold value for normal air conditions.
+In the main loop, the code reads the smoke level and compares it to this threshold.
+If the smoke level is much higher than the threshold, it activates the buzzer and lights the red LED to indicate danger.
+For moderate smoke levels, it shows a yellow light without the buzzer.
+If the air is clean, the green LED lights up.
+The system updates every 2 seconds, providing real-time smoke detection and alerts using sound and color indicators.

 BOM-
 | **S.No.** | **Component Name**                               | **Price (INR)** | **Qty** | **Total (INR)** | **Price (USD)** | **Total (USD)** |
 | --------- | ------------------------------------------------ | --------------- | ------- | --------------- | --------------- | --------------- |